Alhadis/Print/README.md

 ### invokeGetters
 [Boolean]
-Permit `print` to call a property getter in order to display its computed value.
+Permit `print` to call a property getter to display its computed value.

-Invoking getters can cause unwanted side-effects, so this setting is disabled by default.
+Invoking a getter can have unwanted side-effects, so this option is disabled by default.